 The Centers for Disease Control and Prevention estimates that more than 7 percent of children and 4 to 6 percent of adults have attention deficit hyperactivity disorder (ADHD).
-ADHD is a neurobehavioral disorder with no known cure.
+ADHD is a neurodevelopmental disorder with no known cure.
 Millions of people with this condition have a hard time organizing and completing set tasks.
 People with ADHD can improve their daily functions with medication and behavioral therapy.

 Keep reading to learn more, including how avoiding certain foods may help your ADHD treatment.

 ADHD makes it harder for children to succeed with their studies as well as their social life.
 They might have trouble concentrating on lessons or finishing homework and schoolwork may appear to be haphazard.
 Listening can be difficult and they could have difficulty remaining seated in class.
 Children with ADHD may talk or interrupt so much that they can’t have two-way conversations.
 These and other symptoms must be present for a prolonged period for an ADHD diagnosis.
 Successfully managing these symptoms increases a child’s chances of developing basic life skills.

 Adults also need to minimize ADHD symptoms to have successful relationships and satisfying careers.
 Focusing on and finishing projects is necessary and expected at work.
 Things like forgetfulness, excessive fidgeting, difficulty paying attention, and poor listening skills are symptoms of ADHD that can make finishing projects challenging and can be detrimental in a work environment.

 As you work with your doctor, you may be able to give a little boost to traditional approaches to symptom management by avoiding certain foods.
 Scientists may not have a cure yet, but they have found some interesting connections between ADHD behaviors and certain foods.
 Eating a healthy, balanced diet is important and it’s possible that by avoiding certain foods, you may notice a decrease in ADHD symptoms.

 Some researchers have found that there may be a link between food dyes and hyperactivity.
 They continue to study this connection, but in the meantime, check ingredient lists for artificial coloring.
 The FDA requires these chemicals to be listed on food packages: